fbohz/fbohz.github.io/_posts/2020-09-16-data-structures_pt2.markdown

   }
 ```

-## Exercise Graph Implementation:
+### Graph (Undirected / Unweighted) Implementation:

-- **Undirected / Unweighted Graph Example**.
-- Using adjacency list.
-For the adjacency list. **Use a hash table**.
+- Using adjacency list. **Use a hash table**.
 - We use objects because shifting/unshifting in Arrays is expensive.

 See below or click [here](https://repl.it/@fbohz/BlogGraphExample#index.js) for the example code.

 <iframe height="400px" width="100%" src="https://repl.it/@fbohz/BlogGraphExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-## Review Graphs
+## Last Words on Graphs

 - They look pretty complex but they are pretty simple once you have other DS taken care of.
 - **In interviews graphs aren't that big because it takes time**.

-- Learn fundamentals.
+Learn the fundamentals.
 - Think how you hold data in graphs such as adjacency matrix
-    - Types of graphs
-    - How you can create graphs.
+- Types of graphs.
+How you can create graphs.
 - Performance and Big O is complicated because of so many graphs.
 - There are algorithms to help.
 - Scaling is hard as you will need a big team to build graph structures that scale well

-- [**Neo4j**](https://neo4j.com/) a tool to build complex structures as this.
+[**Neo4j**](https://neo4j.com/) a tool to build complex structures as this.

 # Data Structures (DS) Review

 - Technology is built on data structures.
 There might be more to come but you know the basics.
 - Blockchain has hashes, linked lists, tries etc. Anyone can build their own data structure.
 - With DS understood now you can take on algorithms that many companies ask.
+- Programming languages do provide libraries and tools to help you build many data structures.
+Don't feel you have to reinvent the wheel!

+**Remember** all this information is important to know it high level but do not worry if you can't grasp it all.
+The more you study it and see it and with time concepts will settle in and in no time you'll be making magic with data structures! 🧙🏾‍♂️